yixuanevewang/yixuanevewang/README.md

 - 👋 Hello!
 I’m @yixuanevewang, Eve Wang
-- 📚 Currently enrolled in a Computer Science and Biology joint major at McGill Univeristy
+- 📚 Currently enrolled in a Computer Science & Biology joint major at McGill Univeristy

 <!---
 yixuanevewang/yixuanevewang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.